Let the Northern Pacific Railroad Museum transport you back in time...

 The Northern Pacific Depot was constructed in 1901 with unique bricks from the Olympian Hotel, the original terminus of the transcontinental NPRR in Tacoma.
 The bricks were made by Gladding McBean Bricks of Lincoln, California and concrete panels made from mine tailings.
 In 1986, due to the construction of I-90, the building was moved approximately 200 feet across the Coeur d'Alene River to its current location.
 Every year in May we celebrate the anniversary of the Depot's move, the day before Mother's Day, with the Depot Day Classic Automobile Show.

-The Northern Pacific Railroad Museum is open seasonally from April through the end of October.
+The Northern Pacific Railroad Depot Museum is open seasonally from April through October.

 The château style depot, which houses the museum and gift shop, has been a focal point of the grand architecture and historical heritage of Wallace.
 In 1976, while still in business as a railroad station, the depot was listed on the National Register of Historic Places.